-Travel document for Dutch nationals living abroad
+Travel document for Dutch citizens living abroad

 Note!

-No fixed place of residence or domicile
+More information can be found at No fixed place of residence or domicile

 Good to know